Enhanced sampling methods for molecular dynamics simulations: Introduction

-This review focuses on describing the numerous methods that have been put forth to address the third issue, broadly referred to as ``enhanced sampling MD simulation'' techniques.
-We also note that the second issue, of finding a low-dimensional projection for the interpretation of MD simulations, is directly related to several of the algorithms presented herein, grouped under the umbrella term ``collective variable (\hyperlink{ref:CV} {CV})-based methods''.
-Indeed, the configurational ensemble of systems of interest is generally relatively peaked, featuring several metastable and well-defined states, while the regions between these states are scarcely populated, resulting in probabilities to be in these states close to zero in the full high-dimensional Cartesian space.
-This explains why schemes that reduce the \hyperlink{ref:DimRed} {dimensionality} of the space sampled by projecting it onto a lower-dimensional surface can be successful.
-While finding these \hyperlink{ref:CV} {CV}s is crucial for the success of such methodologies, we will only briefly touch on the various methods that exist for this purpose.
+We do note note that the second issue, of finding a low-dimensional projection for the interpretation of MD simulations, is directly related to several of the algorithms presented in this review, grouped under the umbrella term ``collective variable (\hyperlink{ref:CV} {CV})-based methods''.
+Indeed, the configurational ensemble of systems of interest is generally very peaked, featuring several \hyperlink{ref:metastab} {metastable} and well-defined states with high probability, while the regions between these states have probabilities close to zero in the full high-dimensional Cartesian space.
+This explains why schemes that reduce the \hyperlink{ref:DimRed} {dimensionality} of the space sampled by projecting it onto a lower-dimensional surface can be successful if they accelerate sampling along the CV.
+If the process of interest is a transition between two states, then the ideal CV accelerating transitions between these states is the committor function, which describes the progress of the transition between the two states, and the transition state between the two endpoints is the region where the committor value is around $\frac{1}{2}$~\cite{doi:10.1146/annurev.physchem.53.082301.113146,LiMa_2014,BaronPeters_RC_ARPC_2015,BanushkinaKrivov_2016,Tuckerman2010}.
+In such cases, CV is synonymous with reaction coordinate.
+However, finding CVs that approximate the committor function is a very challenging task and rarely done in practice, though several recent methods show promise in achieving this~\cite{LiLinRen_2019,MoriMatubayasi_2020,PalacioRodriguez_Pietrucci_2022,JungHummer_2021,FrassekBolhuis_2021,WuMa_2022}.
+Instead, CVs are generally chosen using chemical and physical intuition, or by using methods that aim to automatically extract CVs from simulations.
+While finding these ``good'' \hyperlink{ref:CV} {CV}s is crucial for the success of CV-based methods, we will only briefly touch on the various methods that exist for identifying such CVs.
 The reader is referred to~\cite{WANG2020139, doi:10.1080/00268976.2020.1737742, doi:10.1021/acs.jctc.0c00355} for a more extensive discussion of this issue.